XSS3cut10n3r/My-NSA-Codebreaker-2025/task4.md

 ---

-### Comprehensive Anti-Debug Bypass
+### Anti-Debug Bypass

-To enable full dynamic analysis, I created a comprehensive Python script to patch all three anti-debug mechanisms:
+To enable full dynamic analysis, I created a simple Python script to patch all three anti-debug mechanisms:
 ```python
 with open('suspicious', 'rb') as f:
     data = bytearray(f.read())